River Tolka: 1954 floods

 In early December 1954, the River Tolka flooded areas in Glasnevin, Drumcondra, Fairview, Ballybough, North Strand and East Wall.
 North Strand was particularly badly hit, and it became known as the Great North Strand Flood.
-The heavy rainfall began on 8 December 1954, with the emergency services deploying boats to rescue residents from Botanic Avenue, the Richmond Road, and the wider North Strand area.
-The spring tide happened at 12:40am on the morning of 9 December, seeing the River burst its banks at 1:30am and led to the Great National Railroads Bridge railway bridge which served the Belfast line at East Wall Road being swept away at 4:30am.
+The heavy rainfall began on 8 December 1954, with the emergency services deploying boats to rescue residents from Botanic Avenue, the Richmond Road, Grace Park Avenue, and the wider North Strand area.
+The spring tide happened at 12:40am on the morning of 9 December, seeing the river burst its banks at 1:30am and led to the Great Northern Railway Board railway bridge which carried the Belfast line at East Wall Road being swept away at 4:30am.
 The debris from the collapsed bridge blocked the river and exacerbated the local flooding.
 There were 2 fatalities: one elderly woman died in her flooded home in St Bridget's Cottages, and another died of a heart attack 4 days after her rescue from her home.
 Fairview Park was completely flooded.
 In the North Strand area, the flood water was up to 4 feet deep.
 400 residents were evacuated.
 The Irish Press called it "the worst day following the worst night in memory".
 A number of animals died as a result of the flooding, including 12 cows, a donkey, a pig, and pups and poultry.

 As a result, the mouth of the River Tolka was widened east of Annesley Bridge a number of years later.
 This helped to restore the flow of the river which had been affected by the reclamation of the sloblands.
 The railway bridge was eventually replaced with a Bailey Bridge.